max-orhai/ppaml-cp7/README.md

 Medicare recipients are eligible for subsidized flu vaccinations.
 The National Vaccine Program Office tracks the number of eligible recipients in two demographic categories for each county and flu season: those under age 65, and those 65 and older.
-The NVPO records the vaccinated percentage of those eligible, on a weekly basis.
+The NVPO records the vaccinated percentage of those eligible on a weekly basis.
 These percentages are cumulative and thus non-decreasing over a flu season.

 Filenames | source